-- 8.2.1 The product's generic name should appear on all packaging and shipping documents, along with other relevant information, e.g. quantity, expiration date, lot and control numbers, and storage/temperature requirements. - 8.2.2 Pharmaceuticals with expiration dates less than 12 months dating should not be shipped without prior written acceptance from the Distributing Partner, and an agreement that the product will be utilized before expiry or properly destroyed.
-The documentation should be signed by the person at the Distributing Partner organization who is responsible for the management of the donation, and should include a definition of 'properly destroyed' as well as outline who is responsible for payment and management of destruction (refer to Section 10.
-Disposal).

-8.2.3 All pharmaceuticals must include prescribing information (i.e. product insert) in a language easily understood by the Distributing Partner.
+- 8.2.1 The product's generic name should appear on all packaging and shipping documents, along with other relevant information, e.g. quantity, expiration date, lot and control numbers, and storage/temperature requirements. - 8.2.2 No expired product or medical device should ever be shipped.
+Product or medical devices with less than 12 months to expiration can be donated with Field approval provided the Distributing Partner is aware of the product or medical device expiry prior to the donation, and there is an agreement between the Donor and Distributing Partner that the product or medical device can be utilized.
+Country specific expiry guidelines should be followed at all times, unless approval per the above has been obtained. - 8.2.3 All products must include prescribing information (i.e. product insert) in a language easily understood by the Distributing Partner.